lgfrbcsgo/du-light-control/README.md

 Activate the programming board which is labeled "Sequencer".
 If you've followed all the steps, your sequence should be played back.
 Deactivate the programming board again to stop the playback.

+## Programming more than 9 lights
+To program more than 9 lights you can use multiple programming boards.
+The Extractor can be connected to up to 9 Databanks.
+Each line in the Extractor output corresponds to one Databank.
+The order of the lines depends solely on the oder in which the Databanks were connected.